IgorKrupenja/buerokratt-mcp/README.md

 ## Planned

-- [ ] **⚠️ Knwon issue in Cursor**: Sometimes Cursor reports "Failed to open SSE stream: Conflict" errors.
-This does not actually affect the usage of the MCP server.
 - [ ] Add support for more modules.
 - [ ] Add OAuth2 support for authentication.
 - [ ] Consider using several MCP servers for different modules **if** context size is an issue.
 There is a CI check for this, see [checks](#checks) below.